PKInfo/fmrest/README.md

 ### Prerequisites

 You will need Filemaker Server 18 and enable the Data API.
 There is plenty of online documentation describing how to do this.

-I have also supplied my testing file - db.fmp12.

 ## Running the tests